-If Carrie Bradshaw came to Ostuni she would be having Sunday brunch at Paragon 700, sipping a negroni - their signature cocktail - in place of her usual cosmopolitan.
+If Carrie Bradshaw came to Puglia she would be having Sunday brunch at Ostuni’s proudly lesbian owned and operated Paragon700, sipping a negroni - their signature cocktail - in place of her usual cosmopolitan.

 Equally tasty and fussy are the pastry basket’s pancakes, french toast and mini muffins.
 Served on a plate rather than a basket, we are brought our own helping.